 The Dwight has a combination of private and shared-bedroom in a shared apartment options - averaging 4-6 students per apartment.

-Columbia College Chicago is committed to providing a safe, accepting and inclusive experience for all students.
-The College has a nondiscrimination policy that includes gender identity and/or expression which extends to student housing.
-Housing and Residential Experience offers Gender Inclusive Housing (GIH) that provides an on-campus residence experience that welcomes students across all gender identities and/or expressions, especially for transgender, questioning or gender non-conforming students.
+Columbia College Chicago is committed to providing a safe, accepting, and inclusive experience for all students.
+The College has a nondiscrimination policy that includes gender identity and/or expression that extends to student housing.
+Housing and Residential Experience offers Gender-Inclusive Housing (GIH) that provides an on-campus residence experience that welcomes students across all gender identities and/or expressions, especially for transgender, questioning or gender non-conforming students.
 All residential students, regardless of sex, gender identity, or sexual orientation have the option to request gender-inclusive housing.
 This community is not for those that want to live with their significant others.
 Please note we do not use gender as a criteria in the assignment process for the GIH communities.
 All students assigned to the GIH community will live with others who have requested this living accommodation.

 There are two types of meal plans.
 Let’s start with the suite room types at the University Center.
 Most first year students will be residing at the Dwight; however, if you are in the Honors program and select a private room suite, a deluxe double suite, or a semi-suite room at the University Center, the full meal plan is mandatory for the academic year contract.
 Suite rooms do not have kitchens, so the meal plan is required.
 The rates published on the college’s website for suite rooms include the cost of the meal plan, but the charge will appear separately on your student bill.
 All suite rooms are in the University Center, which is where the dining hall is also located.